-During the month of July (forty hours per week), the resident will undergo orientation and training for the University of Texas at Austin College of Pharmacy, University Health System, the Pharmacy Residency Program, and the Pharmacy Department.
-Departmental and residency training will include orientation to policies and procedures, University Health System computers, the inpatient pharmacy, IV Lab, and decentralized areas.
+During the month of July (forty hours per week), the resident will undergo orientation and training for the University of Texas at Austin College of Pharmacy, University Health, the Pharmacy Residency Program, and the Pharmacy Department.
+Departmental and residency training will include orientation to policies and procedures, University Health computers, the inpatient pharmacy, IV Lab, and decentralized areas.
 All items on the Inpatient Training List should be covered during this training period, and the completed checklist should be submitted to the residency program director (RPD) at the end of the training period.
 The resident will also be oriented to the ASHP Residency Accreditation Standards, Program Design and Conduct, and the required Competency Areas, Goals, and Objectives for PGY1 residency training.
 In addition, the resident will be oriented to the evaluation process and the PharmAcademic online evaluation system.
 Residents who are not previously certified will also be scheduled for training in Advanced Cardiac Life Support (ACLS) early in the residency.